microsoft/winget-pkgs/doc/manifest/schema/1.4.0/installer.md

     InstallerSha256:            	# The SHA256 hash of the installer
     SignatureSha256:            	# Optional SHA256 hash of the MSIX signature
     NestedInstallerType:					# The installer type when InstallerType is an archive type
-    NestedInstallerFiles:					# Deatils about the installers when InstallerType is an archive type
+    NestedInstallerFiles:					# Details about the installers when InstallerType is an archive type
       - RelativeFilePath:					# The relative path to the nested installer file
         PortableCommandAlias:			# The command alias to be used for calling the package.
 Only applies when NestedInstallerType is 'portable'
     Scope:                      	# Optional installer scope